okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/index.md

 * `/api/v1/authn`: Begin the primary authentication, which validates the password credentials and evaluates org policies
 * If successful, call the `/api/v1/sessions` API with a `sessionToken` returned from the first call to create a session

-See the following sample calls and responses for this basic authentication flow:
+See the following sample calls and responses for this Basic Authentication flow:

 #### Call /api/v1/authn